 Is there a water hygiene log book on site YES If yes - please confirm the following: Where is the log book located?
-Office Office Name and position of person responsible for log book?
-George Stace εγ Has this person received the appropriate training in Legionella Control & is there evidence NO Does the log book contain a copy of the existing Legionella Risk Assessment?
+ACF Office Name and position of person responsible for log book?
+Rob Bainbrid ge Has this person received the appropriate training in YES - online Legionella Control & is there evidence course Does the log book contain a copy of the existing Legionella Risk Assessment?
 NO Does the log book contain written scheme for Legionella control?
-NO Are there any non-conformances outstanding from previous Risk Assessments Unknown Are monthly temperature checks being taken and regularly recorded?
-NO Is there an attendance log sheet in the book?
-YES If applicable are showers being dismantled, cleaned and disinfected on a regular basis and regularly recorded?
-N/A Are CWST's and Hot Water Storage Vessels being monitored on a 6 monthly or Annual basis?
-N/A If applicable are little used outlets being flushed weekly and regularly recorded?
-NO If applicable are mixer valves being serviced on an annual basis and regularly recorded?
-NO If no log book on site, please advise the following: Is the log book held at a different location?
+YES Are there any non-conformances outstanding from previous Risk Assessments NO Are monthly temperature checks being taken and regularly recorded?
+YES Is there an attendance log sheet in the book?
+YES If applicable are showers being dismantled, cleaned and N/A disinfected on a regular basis and regularly recorded?
+Are CWST's and Hot Water Storage Vessels being N/A monitored on a 6 monthly or Annual basis?
+If applicable are little used outlets being flushed weekly and regularly recorded?
+N/A If applicable are mixer valves being serviced on an annual basis and regularly recorded?
+N/A If no log book on site, please advise the following: Is the log book held at a different location?
 If yes - please give name of responsible person and full address and telephone number Is there an asset register on site?
-NO Are Safety Data Sheets held for chemicals associated with Legionella control?
-NO
+YES Are Safety Data Sheets held for chemicals associated with YES Legionella control?